-Shutdown category Duration Operational requirements Repeat nonroutine flaring, incineration, and enclosed combustion ^{‡‡} The licensee or operator must investigate causes of repeat nonroutine flaring, incineration, enclosed combustion, or venting and take steps to eliminate or reduce the frequency of such incidents.
+Shutdown category Duration Operational requirements Repeat nonroutine flaring ^{‡‡} The licensee or operator must investigate causes of repeat nonroutine flaring or venting and take steps to eliminate or reduce the frequency of such incidents.

 See appendix 1 for the definition of "conserving facility" and "partial equipment outage."